oceanearth

 Leaving the Site

-Buoy in Use
+Buoy in Use by Fishermen

-This page is currently under construction.
-While we organize our images and design interactive content, you can learn more about the use of mooring buoys by visiting the following sites:
+You can learn more about the use of mooring buoys by visiting the following sites:

 Click the following link to learn how mooring buoys are being used in the Florida Keys National Marine Sanctuary.

-Click the following link to learn how mooring buoys are being used to protect reefs in Hawaii.
+Click the following link to learn how mooring buoys are being used to protect reefs in Hawaii

 Click here to learn about John Halas, the designer of one of the most commonly used mooring buoy systems and those used on the island of Kosrae.